-(a) Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices

-At its thirty-sixth session, the General Assembly requested the Committee on Disarmament, at an appropriate stage of its work on the item entitled "Nuclear weapons in all aspects", to pursue its consideration of the question of adequately verified cessation and prohibition of the production of fissionable material for nuclear weapons and other nuclear explosive devices and to keep the Assembly informed of the progress of that consideration (resolution 36/97 G).
+(a) Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices At its thirty-sixth session, the General Assembly requested the Committee on Disarmament, at an appropriate stage of its work on the item entitled "Nuclear weapons in all aspects", to pursue its consideration of the question of adequately verified cessation and prohibition of the production of fissionable material for nuclear weapons and other nuclear explosive devices and to keep the Assembly informed of the progress of that consideration (resolution 36/97 G).
 At its forty-eighth session, the Assembly decided to include in the provisional agenda of its forty-ninth session the item entitled "Prohibition of the production of fissile material for nuclear weapons or other nuclear explosive devices" (resolution 48/75 L), which was considered at its forty-ninth session (no proposal was put forward).
 The Assembly also considered the subject, under the item entitled "General and complete disarmament", at its fifty-third and fifty-fifth to fifty-ninth sessions (resolutions 53/77 I, 55/33 Y, 56/24 J, 57/80, 58/57 and 59/81).

-At its sixty-fourth session, the Assembly decided to include in the provisional agenda of its sixty-fifth session the item entitled "Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices" (resolution 64/29), which it has had on its agenda annually since its sixty-fifth session (resolutions 65/65, 66/44, 67/53, 70/39, 71/259 and 73/65 and decisions 68/518, 69/516, 72/513, 74/509 and 75/515).

-At its seventy-fifth session, the Assembly decided to include in the provisional agenda of its seventy-sixth session, under the item entitled "General and complete disarmament", the sub-item entitled "Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices" (decision 75/515).
+At its sixty-fourth session, the Assembly decided to include in the provisional agenda of its sixty-fifth session the item entitled "Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices" (resolution 64/29), which it has had on its agenda annually since its sixty-fifth session (resolutions 65/65, 66/44, 67/53, 70/39, 71/259, 73/65, 76/51 and 77/68 and decisions 68/518, 69/516, 72/513, 74/509 and 75/515).
+At its seventy-seventh session, the Assembly decided to include in the provisional agenda of its seventy-eighth session, under the item entitled "General and complete disarmament", the sub-item entitled "Treaty banning the production of fissile material for nuclear weapons or other nuclear explosive devices" (resolution 77/68).
+No advance documentation is expected.